driveralex/AC562/CR.md

 ### 4) Graph scale free

-The following code genrate a scale free graph for any type of k.
+The following code generate a scale free graph for any type of k.

 ```r
 nb_init_nodes <- function(nb_init_edges)